Speed skydiving: Records

-The current world record for the fastest competitor using the GPS measuring system is Marco Hepp from Germany.
-He flew 529.77 km/h in the competition window at the 4th FAI World Speed Skydiving Championships in October 2022.
-The fastest female competitor is Natisha Dingle of Australia who flew 491.99 km/h in the competition window at the same competition.
+The current world record for the fastest competitor using the GPS measuring system is Sebastian Garcia from Spain.
+He flew 539.51 km/h in the competition window at the 6th FAI World Cup of Speed Skydiving in August 2025.
+The fastest female competitor is Brianne Thompson from the United States who flew 497.80 km/h (309.32 mph) at the 2024 USPA National Skydiving Championships in Ottawa.